Insectman Home

 Textbook War

-I think Lee.
-Strobel and I sat and talked during a “recess” period at Fair Haven Christian School during the fall of the 1975 school year.
+“Award-winning legal editor of The Chicago Tribune”, Lee Strobel and I sat and talked during a “recess” period at Fair Haven Christian School during the fall of the 1975 school year.
+He was an atheist who got saved in 1981.
+He wrote about The Great Textbook war in chapter one of his book A Case for the Creator.

 Keep in mind that Mr. Strobel was impacted by propaganda published against the protesters.
 See the Textbook Protester Truth for facts.